-China’s games industry is experiencing its slowest growth in at least a decade and a half, despite evidence that the country’s gamers are spending more of their time playing games (see graph below).
+China’s video games industry is experiencing its slowest growth in at least a decade and a half, despite evidence that the country’s gamers are spending more of their time playing games (see graph below).
 The world’s largest games market, worth some $32.5bn a year, is in the midst of a huge shake-up.
-Beijing has sought to limit the industry, alluding to growing concerns over the health of gamers, addiction issues and questionable content and commercial practices.
+Beijing has sought to limit the industry, alluding to growing concerns over the health of video gamers, addiction issues and questionable content and commercial practices.
 As often happens in totalitarian regimes, the assault has been multi-pronged:

-- Citing worries about youth eyesight, in March the Ministry of Education introduced a plan to restrict the release of new online games and develop an age restriction system.
+- Citing worries about youth eyesight, in March the Ministry of Education introduced a plan to restrict the release of new online video games and develop an age restriction system.
 As a result, Tencent had to withdraw its online role-play game (RPG), Monster Hunter: World, resulting in refunds of $43m and $16bn being wiped off the value of its shares.

 - At the same time, the Chinese Ministry of Culture brought in new rules surrounding loot boxes in videogames, citing the need to protect user’s rights and wellbeing.
 These rules forced developers to reveal the odds of players receiving items – or ‘winning’.

-- In August, regulators removed the “green channel”, a loophole which allowed developers and publishers to apply for their games to be distributed for a month-long testing period, during which the software could be monetised.
+- In August, regulators removed the “green channel”, a loophole which allowed developers and publishers to apply for their video games to be distributed for a month-long testing period, during which the software could be monetised.

 - A shake-up at the top of Cyberspace Administration in China (CAC), the country’s leading internet sensor – best known for banning Facebook, Google, Instagram, and Twitter – has seen Zhuang Rongwen appointed as CEO.
 Rongwen is a Communist Party stalwart who previously led much of the Party’s propaganda efforts.

-As a result of these actions, Tencent – the country’s leading games conglomerate – has seen its shares fall from a high of $474 in January of this year to $270 at the beginning of this week, a fall of over 43%.
+As a result of these actions, Tencent – the country’s leading video games conglomerate – has seen its shares fall from a high of $474 in January of this year to $270 at the beginning of this week, a fall of over 43%.

 So why does this matter to developers and publishers outside China?
 Well, for a start Tencent owns over 40% of Fortnite developer Epic Games.
 It also owns at least 1.5% of PUBG developer Bluehole, and had been planning to increase its stake significantly before the flurry of announcements: its investment efforts seem to have fallen by the wayside as a result of its collapsing stock price.